incoder1/IO/README.md

 		GCC/GC++ 7.1

 ## BUILDING

-Currently build system is in progress.
-However, to build MinGW32/64 version of static or runtime library you can use
-MinGW64 TDM and Msys or Msys2 (make sure configured properly to use your compiler).
+### Building with Code::Blocks IDE

+Code::Blocks IDE project files bundled.
+There are predefined configurations for GCC.

+For Windows GCC you can use MSYS2 MinGW64.
+Otherwise (for example TDM GCC etc. ) you need to find/build
+	- libiconv
+	- gnutls  with all dependencies

+### Building with CMake
+To build with CMake build tool to can use following command

+> cmake . -DCMAKE_BUILD_TYPE=<Release|Debug> [-DBUILD_SHARED_LIBS=ON} [-DNO_EXCEPTIONS=ON] [-DNO_RTTI=ON}

+Result is stored in  target/lib sub-folder

+You can build shared or static library release or debug version, optionally you can on or off exceptions and rtti.

+### Building with GNU make

-This builds have no configure state, i.e. you can build release only static library or DLL with exceptions and RTTI off.
+This make files have no configuration state, i.e. all compile options are predefined.
+Only release version with exceptions and RTTI off provided.
-Cmake and boost JAM builds support is in progress.

-In any case, you can use open source Code::Blocks IDE to build binaries.
-IDE project files bundled.
+#### Windows with GNU make

+In case of Windows you must use MSYS2.

-### To build static release library use:
+To build static release library use:

 >		make –f   Makefile-mingw64-static

 		build result available in lib/release-win-gcc-static-x64 subfolder

-### To build DLL release library use:
+To build DLL release library use:

 >	 	make –f Makefile-mingw64-dll

 		build result available in lib/release-win-gcc-dll-x64 subfolder

-### To build UNIX release shared library use:
+#### Unix with GNU make

 >	 	make –f Makefile-unix-shared